quantgirluk/Reading/The_End_of_Alchemy.md

 # The End of Alchemy: Money, Banking and the Future of the Global

-Book written by [Mervin King](https://en.wikipedia.org/wiki/Mervyn_King,_Baron_King_of_Lothbury), British economist and public servant who served as the Governor of the Bank of England from 2003 to 2013.
-In his own words this books tells you “everything you need to know but were afraid to ask about the causes of the recent crisis.
+This book written by [Mervin King](https://en.wikipedia.org/wiki/Mervyn_King,_Baron_King_of_Lothbury), British economist and public servant who served as the Governor of the Bank of England from 2003 to 2013.
+In his own words it tells you “everything you need to know but were afraid to ask about the causes of the recent crisis.
 So here goes.”

 The book opens with a reference to this fragment from "A Tale of Two Cities" from Charles Dickens.